0xdeadbeefJERKY/Office-DDE-Payloads/README.md

 2. Customize/Stylize the payload document and send directly to the desired target(s).

-**NOTE:** *Be sure to remove personal/identifying information from the documents before hosting and sending to target (e.g., by way of the File --> Inspect Document functionality).*
+**NOTE:** *Be sure to remove personal/identifying information from the documents before hosting and sending to target (e.g., by way of the File --> Inspect Document functionality).
+This has already been applied to the docs in 'templates', but it's always good practice to confirm.*

 ## To-Do
 - Add more obfuscation techniques